openfido/openfido/README.md

 Endpoints have been documented with [swagger](https://swagger.io/blog/news/whats-new-in-openapi-3-0/), which is configured to be easily explored in the default `run.py` configuration.
 When the flask server is running visit http://localhost:5000/apidocs to see documentation and interact with the API directly.

+## Workers

+You can use the `run-worker` invoke task to test repositories.
+For instance, you can test the anticipation integration by uploading the 'inputs' of the run to an input directory and executing the following command:

+    invoke run-worker $PWD/inputs 'slacgrip/master:200527' https://github.com/PresencePG/grip-anticipation-pipeline.git master openfido.sh

 ## Configuration

 Common settings used by both server and workers: